TrellixVulnTeam/swahilipython_SCMU/Doc/library/calendar.rst

    .. attribute:: cssclass_month

-      The CSS class for the whole month's table (used by :meth:`formatmonth`).
+      The CSS kundi for the whole month's table (used by :meth:`formatmonth`).
       The default value is ``"month"``.

       .. versionadded:: 3.7